henriess/Henriess.github.io/docs/docs/Dec_Course_Selection_Test_2025_Editorial.md

 I **LOVE THIS PROBLEM**.
 I'm honestly so proud that I AC’d it.

-The problem statement was extremely long and intimidating, but ironically the core idea is pretty clean:
+I LOVE THIS PROBLEM.
+I'm so proud that I actually AC'd it.
+This problem was so deceivingly hard.
+The problem statement literally took my soul away given how much information it had.
+Funny enough, the problem was actually surprisingly easy to theory.
+Unironically the complicated problem statement actually gave a very straightforward solution.
+Since the problem is so complicated, there is no straightforward greedy so multi-state dijkstra is the only way to handle it.
+And simply bsta since its a maximising problem.
+Implementation on the other hand was a nightmare.
+I literally RTE'd and MLE'd so many times before randomly changing stuff and Ac'd using pragma's 🤣🤣🤣.
+My solution barely squeezed within the time limit tho, so I wonder if it is intended.

-- No greedy works → too many conditions
+- No greedy works since too many conditions
-- Multi-state Dijkstra is the only real approach
+- Multi-state Dijkstra is the only approach that can handle all the information
-- Since the answer is a **maximum**, use **binary search the answer (BSTA)**
+- Since the answer is a **maximum**, use **bsta**

-The *real* challenge is not the theory — it's the **implementation**, which was a complete nightmare.

 I literally RTE’d and MLE’d countless times before randomly changing things and somehow AC’ing with pragmas 🤣🤣🤣
 My solution barely squeezed within the time limit, so I'm genuinely unsure if that's intended.

-I’ll add the full explanation + code once I rewrite and clean it.